-The Group extends credit terms to customers generally on 30 to 60 days.
+The Group extends credit terms to customers that range between 30 to 60 days.
 Credit period extended to its customers is based on careful evaluation of the customers' financial condition and credit history.
-Receivables are monitored on an on-going basis via Group's management reporting procedures and action will be taken for long outstanding debts.
-In order to further minimise its exposure to credit risk, the Company requires deposits from the customers.
+Receivables are monitored on an ongoing basis via Group's management reporting procedures and action will be taken for long outstanding debts.
+In order to further minimise its exposure to credit risk, the Group requires deposits from the customers.

-In addition, as set out in Note 3.5, the Group assesses ECL under MFRS 9 on trade receivables based on provision matrix, the expected loss rates are based on the payment profile for sales in the past as well as the corresponding historical credit losses during that period.
+The Group assesses ECL on trade receivables based on provision matrix, the expected loss rates are based on the payment profile for sales in the past as well as the corresponding historical credit losses during that period.
 The historical rates are adjusted to reflect current and forwarding looking macroeconomic factors affecting the customer's ability to settle the amount outstanding.
 At each reporting date, the historical default rates are updated and changes in the forward-looking estimates are analysed.
-However given the short period exposed to credit risk, the impact of these macroeconomic factors has not been considered significant within the reporting period.
+However, given the short period exposed to credit risk, the impact of these macroeconomic factors has not been considered significant within the reporting period.